Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 ### Why is the OData endpoint throwing an unauthorized error while querying?
 If you encounter an unauthorized error, ensure that the API access token belongs to a user with the `Administrator` role for the account being used in the query.
-### How to retrieve all content from a particular collection? (e.g. Conversation, Message)
+### How to retrieve all content from a particular collection?
+You can retrieve all content from a particular collection, for example, Conversation, Message.

 The following filtering query can be performed:

 For example, `http://{{host}}:{{port}}/v1.0/odata/Conversation?$filter=created_at le '2126-11-23T00:00:00'`.